 A loosen or damaged belt can result in overheats or lack of alternator charge.
 A too tighten belt can damage the bearings of the water pump and of the alternator.

 VISUAL CHECK OF THE ALTERNATOR BELT:

 If belt internal wires become visible and frayed, replace it.
-Check that belt fits properly in the pulley.
-Belt is constantly tensioned by an automatic belt tensioner.
+Check that belt fits properly in the pulleys.
+Belt is constantly put under tensioning device.

 TO REPLACE THE BELT: